06v/steam-username-checker/README.md

 # Steam Username Checker

-This is an simple to use Checker which is written in Python with aiohttp for the best results.
+This is a simple to use Checker which is written in Python with aiohttp for the best results.

+You may consider combining my Tiktok Username Checker with my Random Character Generator for best Results: https://github.com/accomodate/random-character-generator

 ## Instructions

 1) Download the Source Code

-2) Open an Terminal
+2) Open a Terminal / CMD

 3) Run this Command in it :